Yamaha DX7: Features

-Compared to the "warm" and "fuzzy" sounds of analog synthesizers, the digital DX7 sounds "harsh", "glassy" and "chilly", with a richer, brighter sound.
-Its preset sounds constitute "struck" and "plucked" sounds with complex transients.
-Its keyboard spans five octaves, with sixteen-note polyphony, meaning sixteen notes can sound simultaneously.
+Compared to the "warm" and "fuzzy" sounds of analog synthesizers, the DX7 sounds "harsh", "glassy" and "chilly", with a richer, brighter sound.
+Its presets constitute "struck" and "plucked" sounds with complex transients.
+Its keyboard has five octaves, and the keyboard expression allows for velocity sensitivity and aftertouch.
+The DX7 has 16-note polyphony, meaning 16 notes can sound simultaneously.
 It has 32 sound-generating algorithms, each a different arrangement of its six sine wave operators.
-The keyboard expression allows for velocity sensitivity and aftertouch.
-The DX7 was the first synthesizer with a liquid-crystal display, and the first to allow users to name patches.
+The DX7 was the first synthesizer with a liquid-crystal display and the first to allow users to name patches.
+Its cartridge slot allows users to share patches.

 Sales

-The DX7 was the first commercially successful digital synthesizer and remains one of the bestselling synthesizers in history.
-According to Bristow, Yamaha had hoped the DX7 would sell more than 20,000 units; within a year, orders exceeded 150,000, and it had sold 200,000 units after three years.
-It was the first synthesizer to sell more than 100,000 units.
-Yamaha manufactured units on a scale American competitors could not match; by comparison, Moog sold 12,000 Minimoog synthesizers in 11 years, and could not meet demand.
+The DX7 was the first commercially successful digital synthesizer.
+According to Bristow, Yamaha had hoped to sell more than 20,000 units.
+Within a year, orders exceeded 150,000 units, and Yamaha sold 200,000 in three years.
+It remains one of the bestselling synthesizers.

+The DX7 was the first synthesizer to sell more than 100,000 units.
+Yamaha manufactured units on a scale American competitors could not match; by comparison, the American company Moog sold 12,000 Minimoog synthesizers in 11 years, and could not meet demand.
 The FM patent was for years one of Stanford's highest earning.
 Chowning received royalties for all of Yamaha's FM synthesizers.

-According to Dave Smith, founder of the synthesizer company Sequential, "The synthesizer market was tiny in the late 70s.
-No one was selling 50,000 of these things.
-It wasn't until the Yamaha DX7 came out that a company shipped 100,000-plus synths."
-Smith said the DX7 sold well as it was reasonably priced, had keyboard expression and 16 voices, and importantly was better at emulating acoustic sounds than competing products.
+According to Dave Smith, the founder of the American synthesizer company Sequential, the synthesizer industry was "tiny" in the 1970s, which changed with the DX7.
+Smith said it sold well as it was reasonably priced, had keyboard expression and 16 voices, and was better at emulating acoustic sounds than competing products.
 Chowning credited the success to the combination of his FM patent with Yamaha's chip technology.